Stigma (botany): Shape

 The stigma is often split into lobes, e.g. trifid (three lobed), and may resemble the head of a pin (capitate), or come to a point (punctiform).
 The shape of the stigma may vary considerably:

 Style

-Structure

 The style is a narrow upward extension of the ovary, connecting it to the stigmatic papillae.
-Occasionally it may be absent, in which case the stigma is described as sessile.
+Occasionally, it may be absent, in which case the stigma is described as sessile.
 Styles are generally tube-like—either long or short.
 The style can be open (containing few or no cells in the central portion) with a central canal which may be filled with mucilage.
 Alternatively the style may be closed (densely packed with cells throughout).
 Most syncarpous monocots and some eudicots have open styles, while many syncarpous eudicots and grasses have closed (solid) styles containing specialised secretory transmitting tissue, linking the stigma to the centre of the ovary.
 This forms a nutrient rich tract for pollen tube growth.